Conjugated estrogens (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you have endometriosis or a history of cancer.
-Tell your doctor if you have asthma, diabetes, epilepsy (seizures), gallbladder disease, high or low calcium in the blood, kidney disease, lupus, migraine headaches, porphyria, or thyroid problems.
-Your doctor should know if you have heart disease, high blood pressure, high blood cholesterol, or a family history of high cholesterol.
-Tell your doctor if you have ever had liver problems caused by pregnancy or estrogen.
+- Tell your doctor if you have endometriosis or a history of cancer.
+Tell your doctor if you have asthma, diabetes, epilepsy, gallbladder, heart, or kidney disease, high or low calcium, lupus, migraine headaches, porphyria, or thyroid problems.
+Tell your doctor if you have high blood pressure, high cholesterol, a family history of high cholesterol, or a history of liver problems caused by pregnancy or estrogen.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.